Here are the answers to some frequently asked questions about the admissions process…

 Can I apply after the 28 February deadline?

-If you are still interested in joining us after the deadline, you will need to contact the admissions team after GCSE results day.
-At this point we cannot guarantee a place in college if you make a late application, even if you have met the minimum entry requirements for the college.
+If you are still interested in joining us after our 28 February application deadline, you will be able to complete an application to join our waiting list.
+We cannot guarantee a place in college if you make a late application, even if you have met the minimum entry requirements for the college.
 You would be placed on a waiting list for consideration, dependent upon capacity within the college.
+Any decision upon a place would be made following GCSE Results Day in August.
 Therefore, it is always best to fully complete your application prior to our 28 February deadline.

 Before choosing courses and after getting your results, you should look carefully to see that you have met the entry requirements for any subjects you might be interested in.

 If I do not get a place, can I appeal?

 Any applicant who was not successful in receiving a conditional offer when applying for a place as part of the initial application cycle (e.g. prior to 28 February deadline) can appeal to the Principal for their application to be reconsidered.
 Any appeal should include new information such as school reports or results not available when their original decision took place.